JuliaDynamics/ABMFrameworksComparison/README.md

 - **Forest fire**, provides comparisons for cellular automata type ABMs (i.e. when agents do not move and every location in space contains exactly one agent).
 NOTE: The Agents.jl implementation of this model has been changed in v4.0 to be directly comparable to Mesa and NetLogo.
 As a consequence it no longer follows the [original rule-set](https://en.wikipedia.org/wiki/Forest-fire_model).
 - **Schelling's-segregation-model**, an additional `GridSpace` model to compare with MASON.
 Simpler rules than Wolf Sheep Grass.

+The results of the latest comparison are presented [here](https://juliadynamics.github.io/Agents.jl/stable/comparison/).
+The hardware configuration used for the benchmark is a Ubuntu 22.04 LTS x86_64 with a Ryzen 5 5600H CPU and 16GB of RAM.

 ## How to run the benchmarks locally

-To do this you can run the `runall.sh` file with `bash runall.sh`.
+To reproduce the results you can run the `runall.sh` file with `bash runall.sh`.
 It is easier to run the file with a Linux OS, but you can emulate the same behaviour on other systems.
 The requirements to do so are:

 - To run the file on a bash shell;
 - To install the tested frameworks (except for Mason which is already provided);